AlvaroMolano/bible_ngrams/README.md

 - Young's Literal Translation (YLT)

 ## Parsers
-The initial splitting of the translations into each specific book is done with ''''breakBooks.rb''''.
+The initial splitting of the translations into each specific book is done with *breakBooks.rb*.

-The output of ''''breakBooks.rb'''' is worked on by ''''bibleNGrams.rb'''' which does the work to actually extract the n-grams.
+The output of *breakBooks.rb* is worked on by *bibleNGrams.rb* which does the work to actually extract the n-grams.
 This can be used to work across all translations at one time, or changed for a one-time run to just redo a particular translation, or book.